 - Tell your boss: Notify your employer as soon as you can about your accident.
 If you are in severe pain or cannot move, then you should stay put, get the attention of a coworker, and have them bring your supervisor, who can then notify the employer about your accident.

 - See a doctor: You should allow yourself to be taken to urgent care or an emergency room for immediate medical assistance if you have suffered a hip injury at work.
 Your hip could be broken, so there might not be time to decide if you should see a doctor.
 It is better to assume you need help and go, especially since workers’ compensation benefits should cover all of your medical treatments.

-- Fill out an accident report: When you are stabilized or not in immediate danger or intense pain, you should fill out an accident report with your employer.
+- Fill out an accident report: When you are stabilized or not in intense pain, you should fill out an accident report with your employer.
 Depending on the severity of your hip injury, you might take this step before seeing a medical provider.
 When you fill out the accident report, it can take up to three weeks for the insurance company to approve or deny your claim.
 However, you can still receive initial medical care as needed if you are covered by workers’ compensation.

-- Speak with an attorney: Once you file an injury report, you won’t need to do anything else for your employer, not right away.
+- Speak with an attorney: Once you file an injury report, you won’t need to do anything else for your employer right away.
 But you will still want to work on your own claim and prepare for any trouble from the insurance company.
 Give yourself a fair chance of success by teaming up with our team.